rhdevs/landing-page/README.md

 # landing-page
 Bootstrap landing page meant for recruitment purposes only. set-up in a rush to push for pubs. not a technical showcase of any sorts.
 Not representative of RHDEVS

-This "Landing-page" will be R H D E V S' one source of truth.
+This "Landing-page" will be R H D E V S' one source of _public_ truth.
 Any other platforms are merely reflections of information on this page.

 ## Future plans (Short Term)
 - **Aug 24 to Sep 1:** Ideation period (Crowd-source campaign)